The Rawson Lake hike in Alberta's Peter Lougheed Provincial Park is one of a few…

 In 2013 the partially built wooden structure for the teahouse as well as other bits of infrastructure were demolished in the interests of public safety.
 Today there’s a helicopter pad – minus several boards – so watch where you walk.
 There’s also a weather station up here.

-Finding the Mount Lady MacDonald trailhead
+Finding the Lady MacDonald trailhead

 If you aren’t familiar with Canmore the directions to the trailhead may sound confusing but they’re actually straightforward.

 If you’re coming from Calgary get off at the main exit into Canmore by the Silver Tip Resort.
 You end up on Palliser Trail.
-Follow it up to a T-junction and take a left onto Benchlands Trail Road.
-Continue up the road, gaining elevation.

-Pass the Summit Cafe and then just before you reach a bridge turn left along Elk Run Boulevard where you’ll immediately see a parking lot on your right.
+Pass the Summit Café and then just before you reach a bridge turn left along Elk Run Boulevard where you’ll immediately see a parking lot on your right.
 If its full continue up the hill a short distance and park on the right hand side where parking is allowed.
 It’s free.

 While this is a great early season hike, it would also be good in summer.
 But take lots of water with you!
 Nearby I also recommend hiking Ha Ling Peak.